Guide to Rule 1.2 Representatives in the Court of Protection

 Rule 1.2 sets out that the court must consider whether:

-a) P should be joined as a party; or
+- P should be joined as a party; or

-b) P’s participation should be secured by the appointment of an accredited legal representative to represent P in the proceedings and to discharge such other functions as the court may direct; or
+- P’s participation should be secured by the appointment of an accredited legal representative to represent P in the proceedings and to discharge such other functions as the court may direct; or

-c) P’s participation should be secured by the appointment of a representative whose function shall be to provide the court with information as to the matters set out in s.4(6) of the Mental Capacity Act 2005, and to discharge such other functions at the court may direct.
+- P’s participation should be secured by the appointment of a representative whose function shall be to provide the court with information as to the matters set out in s.4(6) of the Mental Capacity Act 2005, and to discharge such other functions at the court may direct.
 In such a case, P will not be a party to the proceedings.

 If a case is fairly straightforward, in that, for example, issues about where P should live or be cared for, are agreed between the local authority and P’s family, and P him/herself is content with the placement (albeit he/she cannot validly consent to it), the court may decide that it does not need to make P a party to the proceedings.
 Instead, the court may decide to appoint a representative.

-If P has a family member or friend who is considered to be appropriate to act as his/her representative, the family member or friend is likely to be appointed as the representative.
+Applications can either be made for someone to be If P has a family member or friend who is considered to be appropriate to act as his/her representative, the family member or friend is likely to be appointed as the representative.

 In some situations the court may decide it is not appropriate to appoint a family member.
 This could be for various reasons, but as an example it could be that P’s family, albeit all agreed about P’s placement and care, do not have good relations with each other.
 This could make it difficult if one of the family member’s is the representative, and has to consult other family members and report back on their behalf to the court.
 Another example may be if the family member or friend has too many other commitments and could not take on the role.